RummanAli/Label-Super-Resolution-Network/README.md

 # Label-Super-Resolution-Network
-contains code for the paper
+This lab contains the code for the paper
   >>>>Malkin, Kolya, et al. "Label super-resolution networks."
 (2018).